renovate-bot/gemini-cli-extensions-_-bigquery-data-analytics/README.md

 Interact with BigQuery using natural language right from your IDE:

-*   **Explore Schemas and Data:**
+* **Find Data:**

-    * "Show me all tables in the 'orders' dataset."
+  * "Find tables related to PyPi downloads"
-    * "What is the schema for the 'products' table?"
+  * "Find tables related to Google analytics data in the dataset bigquery-public-data"

-    * "How many orders were placed in the last 30 days, and what were the top 5 most purchased items?"
+* **Generate Analytics and insights:**

-*   **Generate Code:**
+  * "Using bigquery-public-data.pypi.file\_downloads show me the top 10 downloaded pypi packages this month."
-    * "Generate a Python dataclass to represent the 'customers' table."
+  * “Using bigquery-public-data.pypi.file\_downloads can you forecast downloads for the last four months of 2025 for package urllib3?”

 ## Supported Tools